expo/expo/docs/pages/workflow/logging.md

 import { Terminal } from '~/ui/components/Snippet';

-Writing to the logs in an Expo app works just like in the browser: use `console.log`, `console.warn` and `console.error`.
+Writing to the logs in a React Native app works just like in the browser: use `console.log`, `console.warn` and `console.error`.

 ## Console logs